Shivangi-Sirsiwal/porject_portfolio/README.md

 ## Education
 **Worcester Polytechnic Institute**<br>
-Master of Science in Robotics Engineering<br>
+Bachelors of Science in Robotics Engineering<br>
 *Expected Graduation: May 2025*